C. Saint-Saëns OrganScore Complete Edition

 ‘La Madeleine’ Organ, Paris (Cavaillé-Coll 1846)

-Camille Saint-Saëns was born in Paris on 9 October 1835, and died in Algiers on 16 December 1921.
-A child prodigy, he made his concert debut at the age of eleven, and subsequently led a brilliant musical career.
-Mostly known as a prolific and inspired composer of the post-romantic era, he was also a virtuoso pianist, a conductor and an organist.
-In particular, he was in turn an incumbent organist of important Parisian churches, such as Saint-Merry, La Madeleine and Saint-Séverin.
+Camille Saint-Saëns was born in Paris on 9 October 1835 and died in Algiers on 16 December 1921.
+A child prodigy, he gave his first concerts at the age of eleven and went on to enjoy a brilliant musical career.
+Today he is chiefly remembered as a prolific and inspired composer of the post-Romantic era, but he was also a virtuoso pianist, conductor and organist.
+He held the position of organist at several major Parisian churches, including Saint-Merry, La Madeleine and Saint-Séverin.

-As a composer, Saint-Saëns often appears to be a counterpoint adept and an admirer of classical masters such as Mozart or Haydn.
-As for his organ works, this taste for clarity was undoubtedly fuelled by the semi-classical, semi-symphonic character of some of the instruments he regularly played (Saint-Merry, Saint-Séverin).
+As a composer, Saint-Saëns is often regarded as a devotee of counterpoint and an admirer of the Classical masters such as Mozart and Haydn.
+In his organ music, this taste for clarity was undoubtedly reinforced by the semi-classical, semi-symphonic character of some of the instruments he played (notably at Saint-Merry and Saint-Séverin).

 The Organ Works